max-carter-math/max-carter-math.github.io/teaching.md

 #### University of Newcastle (2019 - Present)

+* Summer 2 2021
+  * MATH1120 - Mathematics for Engineering, Science and Technology II

 * Semester 2 2020
   * MATH2310 - Calculus of Science and Engineering
   * MATH1120 - Mathematics for Engineering, Science and Technology II